 Children and students with ASD vary greatly in their strengths and needs.
 However, despite the challenges that these individuals and their families face, all of the parents appreciate their child’s individual personality traits, take pleasure in watching them progress, and enjoy celebrating their accomplishments.
 Watch the videos and listen to the audios below to learn more about three individuals with ASD.

 Benjamin, who is almost three years old, attends pre-school.
 He is a happy and social child and enjoys playing with his older brother, as long as they play something that he likes to play.
 Benjamin has a language delay and has sensory issues, mostly related to food textures.
-Early warning signs of ASD included difficulty with transitions, repetitive play behaviors, and overreaction to minor occurrences (e.g., something falling on the floor).
+Early signs of ASD included difficulty with transitions, repetitive play behaviors, and overreaction to minor occurrences (e.g., something falling on the floor).
 After receiving early intervention services, Benjamin has made great progress in a short amount of time in his communication skills and behavior.
 Listen as Lindsey and Ryan, Benjamin’s parents, describe their child (time: 4:00).

 Transcript: Lindsey and Ryan, Parents